 Overall, the majority of operational costs showed favourable variances at the year-end due to re-phasing of the Capital Plan resulting in reduced borrowing costs for the year.
-The closing balance on the Housing Revenue Account reserve is £28.084 million.
+The closing balance on the Housing Revenue Account reserve is £28.084 million, this has reduced significantly from the previous year to due to using reserves to finance capital expenditure of £25 million.
 This is committed to fund the Council's ambitious capital investment plan, which currently runs to 2036/37, to build further new housing stock and continue to improve and upgrade its existing stock, particularly through Scottish Housing Quality Standards (SHQS) improvement works.
 The majority of this plan is funded through prudential borrowing with costs of borrowing met from rental income and planned utilisation of the HRA reserve, which is projected to reduce to approximately £2 million by the end of the plan.